kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 { (s,n ) | True }.
 In the type theory of Lean, specify the
 relation using by defining its membership predicate.

-As an example, we define completeStrNat as the total relation from String to Nat values.
-Be sure you see what *totalRel String Nat* reduces to.
+As an example, we define completeStrNat as the complete relation from String to Nat values.
+Be sure you see what *completeRel String Nat* reduces to.
 What predicate is it, exactly, as expressed formally in Lean.
 Do not proceed if you're not sure, rather go back and figure it out.